otterize/otterize-csi-spiffe-demo/README.md

     kubectl patch deployment -n otterize-tutorial-iam server --type='json' -p="[{\"op\": \"replace\", \"path\": \"/spec/template/spec/containers/0/env\", \"value\": [{\"name\": \"BUCKET_NAME\", \"value\": \"$BUCKET_NAME\"}]}]"
     ```

 1. Watch logs of the server and look at credentials errors.
+The errors are normal as we haven't let Otterize know it needs to manage access for this workload to AWS.

     ```bash
     kubectl logs -f -n otterize-tutorial-iam deploy/server
     ```

-1. Add the label to let Otterize create the role
+1. Add the label to let Otterize create the IAM role and create an Otterize ClientIntent. **Make sure to change to the correct S3 Bucket Name in the ClientIntent.**

     ```bash
-    kubectl patch deployment -n otterize-tutorial-iam server -p '{"spec": {"template":{"metadata":{"labels":{"credentials-operator.otterize.com/create-aws-role":"true"}}}} }'
+    kubectl patch deployment -n otterize-tutorial-iam server -p '{"spec": {"template":{"metadata":{"labels":{"credentials-operator.otterize.com/create-aws-role":"true"}}}} }' kubectl apply -f intent.yaml
     ```

 ## Setup instructions for cert-manager CSI Driver SPIFFE only